Support: WinTV-HVR-1950

 Leave your WinTV-HVR-1950 plugged into your PC.
 Follow the following steps:

-- Unzip this file to a directory you will remember, such as WINTV.
-It will create a new folder.
+• Unzip this file to a directory you will remember, such as WINTV

 At 'Set Up your TV signal', click Next